Nasser bin Hamad Al Khalifa: Personal life

 Al Khalifa married in Dubai on 28 September 2009 (nikah ceremony) and 2 October 2009 (milcha reception) to Shaikha bint Mohammed bin Rashid Al Maktoum, a daughter of the Ruler of Dubai, Mohammed bin Rashid Al Maktoum.
 They have one daughter and four sons.

+In popular culture

+In May 2025, Al Khalifa was featured with Bear Grylls in a documentary on Amazon Prime.
+Later that year, in November, he was a keynote speaker at the first TEDx event in Bahrain.